palixir/wobe/packages/wobe-documentation/doc/concepts/websocket.md

 # WebSocket

-WebSocket is a real time protocol to communicate between a client and a server.
+WebSocket is a real-time protocol to communicate between a client and a server.

-Wobe propose a simple way to create a WebSocket server.
+Wobe proposes a simple way to create a WebSocket server.

-Node : Wobe WebSocket is only available on Bun for the moment.
+Note: Wobe WebSocket is only available on Bun for the moment.

 ## Create a simple WebSocket server